-Emergency Chiropractic Services
+Emergency and urgent Chiropractic Services

-We cover Emergency Chiropractic Services provided by a Participating Chiropractor or a Non-Participating Chiropractor at a \$10 Copayment per visit.
-We do not cover follow-up or continuing care from that provider unless ASH Plans has authorized the Services in advance.
-Also, we do not cover Services from a Non-Participating Chiropractor that ASH Plans determines are not Emergency Chiropractic Services.
+We cover Emergency Chiropractic Services and Urgent Chiropractic Services provided by a Participating Chiropractor or a Non-Participating Chiropractor at a \$10 Copayment per visit.
+We do not cover follow-up or continuing care from a Non-Participating Provider unless ASH Plans has authorized the Services in advance.
+Also, we do not cover Services from a Non-Participating Chiropractor that ASH Plans determines are not Emergency Chiropractic Services or Urgent Chiropractic Services.

 How to file a claim.
-As soon as possible after receiving Emergency Chiropractic Services, you must file an ASH Plans claim form.
+As soon as possible after receiving Emergency Chiropractic Services or Urgent Chiropractic Services, you must file an ASH Plans claim form.
 To request a claim form or for more information, please call ASH Plans toll free at 1-800-678-9133 (TTY users call 711).
 You must send the completed claim form to: